 Children of any age who have signs or symptoms, cannot be successfully screened or are at high risk for developing ocular abnormalities related to family history or systemic disease require a comprehensive examination by an eye doctor, Ruder said.

 Amblyopia can be caused by the need for glasses, misalignment of the eyes or deprivation-anything that blocks a clear image from reaching the retina – such as ptosis, which is a droopy eyelid, or cataract, which is a clouding of the lens.
 It’s reversible with treatment and the earlier it is detected and treated, the more likely your child will develop normal vision.
 Left untreated, it can result in permanent sight reduction or loss.

 Amblyopia is estimated to occur in 1-3 percent of children ages 6 months to 6 years.
 “It can be treated with glasses, eye patching or eye drops, to cover or blur the “good” eye for a period of time and strengthen the affected eye,” Dr. Ruder said.

 By the time children can talk, they can help in successful vision screening.
 Before then, eye doctors use aids, such as toys or videos, to hold children’s attention while they look into their eyes.

 At school age, the major vision abnormalities are nearsightedness and astigmatism, Ruder said.
-Your school-age child should be screened during primary health care visits or by an eye doctor if he is at risk for developing eye or vision problems.
-If the pediatrician suspects a problem, your child will be referred to an eye doctor for a complete exam to rule out any underlying ocular disease and the need for glasses or contact lenses.
+Your school-age children should be screened during primary health care visits or by an eye doctor if they are at risk for developing eye or vision problems.
+If the pediatrician suspects a problem, your child will be referred to an eye doctor for a complete exam to rule out any underlying ocular disease and the need for vision correction, therapy or possibly myopic management.

 If you have questions about your child’s vision, talk to your child’s doctor.